 Another crucial advantage that flight gives any spin bowler is that it will result in more spin and bounce.
 When proper flight is put on the ball it will be bowled at a slower pace and will thus have more time to grip on the pitch giving the ball more time to turn.
 If the ball is bowled at too a flat trajectory it will only skid on like a fast bowler.
 A spin bowler does not want this as he is looking for plenty spin and bounce.

 Giving the ball flight will have the ball drift, spin and bounce.
 Getting it all right will result in the batsman having to move his head up and down as well as to the side even before the ball bounced.
 Which means plenty wickets for any spin bowler.
 So, do not be afraid to toss it up!

-For the most advanced and up-to-date cricket spin bowling tips and techniques that will supercharge your spin bowling, purchase the 129 page eBook "Spin Bowling Tips".
+For the most advanced and up-to-date cricket spin bowling tips and techniques that will supercharge your spin bowling, purchase "Spin Bowling Project".